 output, but not enough to make any changes.
 On the other hand, the apply

-used after a PR has been reviewed and merged to main
+IAM role is used only after a PR has been reviewed and merged to main

 , so it’s safe to grant it write permissions.